google-research/google-research/scalable_shampoo/README.md

 This work releases distributed Shampoo implementation in JAX [7] that improves over the current state of the art by reaching **75.9% validation accuracy** in **1729 steps**.
-It also achieves faster overall wall-clock time of **284 seconds** with the same bechmarking hardware CloudTPU-v3-256 (256 cores).
+It also achieves faster overall wall-clock time of **284 seconds** with the same benchmarking hardware CloudTPU-v3-256 (256 cores).

 |      Optimizer      | Steps to reach 75.9 validation accuracy | Wall clock time |
 |:-------------------:|-----------------------------------------|-----------------|